Chapel of Our Lady of the Snows (Ilha de Maré)

 The Chapel of Our Lady of the Snows (Capela de Nossa Senhora das Neves) is a 16th-century Roman Catholic church located on the Ilha de Maré in the Bay of All Saints, Bahia, Brazil.
 The island is administratively part of the city of Salvador.
 The chapel is dedicated to Blessed Virgin Mary and belongs to the Roman Catholic Archdiocese of São Salvador da Bahia.
 Its construction is dated to 1552, and is among the oldest existing churches in Brazil.
 It was part of the sugar plantation of André Fernandes Margalho.
 The nave of the church is narrow, measuring only 6 m by 15 m.
 The church was listed as a historic structure by the National Historic and Artistic Heritage Institute in 1958.
-The historian Mário Mendonça de Oliveira calls it a "one of the gems of old Brazilian religious architecture".
+The historian Mário Mendonça de Oliveira calls it "one of the gems of old Brazilian religious architecture".

 History

 Reference to the Chapel of Our Lady of the Snows appears in a report by Gabriel Soares, who wrote in 1587 about "a new church of Our Lady of the Snows, with a fine finish, as part of the sugar plantation belonging to André Fernandes Margalho."
 Its construction predates that of the Jesuit College in Salvador, built between 1561 and 1585.